reframejs/reframe/docs/usage-manual.md

 import {TimeComponent} from '../views/TimeComponent';

 export default {
+    view: [
-    view: {
+        {
             containerId: 'time-root',
             view: TimeComponent,
-    },
+        }
+    ],
 };
 ~~~

 When we define a page with two separate page objects like this,
-not only do we hydrate only what's necessary but we also load only code that's necessary.
+not only do we hydrate only what's necessary, but we also load only the code that is necessary.
-Because, only the `.dom.js` page object is loaded in the browser and
+Because only the `.dom.js` page object is loaded in the browser, and
-the `.html.js` page object is loaded in the browser.
+the `.html.js` page object is never loaded in the browser.

-For example, in our NewsPage we can see that the `NewsPage.dom.js` file only loads `` and not the (imaginary) KB heavy ``.
+For example, in our NewsPage we can see that the `NewsPage.dom.js` file only loads `TimeComponent` and not the (imaginary) KB heavy `LatestNewsComponent`.

+Note that we can set `view` to an array with more than one view object, and in that way, we can hydrate several parts of the page.

 Beyond being able to define partial hydration,
-you can gain further control over what's happening in the browser
+we can gain further control over what's happening in the browser
-by writing the browser entry code yourself
+by writing the browser entry code ourselves.
-(instead of using the browser entry code generated by Reframe.).
+(Instead of using the default browser entry code generated by Reframe.)

 #### Custom Browser JavaScript

-If your page is saved as `pages/MyPage.html.js` and if you save JavaScript code as `pages/MyPage.entry.js` then Reframe will take this JavaScript code as browser entry point.
+If our page is saved as `pages/MyPage.html.js` and, if we save some JavaScript code as `pages/MyPage.entry.js`, then Reframe will take `pages/MyPage.entry.js` as browser entry point.

-For further information about the custom browser entry point `pages/*.entry.js`
-we refer to the Customization Manual.
+See the Customization Manual for further information.

-You can as well add arbitrary script tags to the page's HTML (async scripts, external scripts, etc.).
+You can as well add arbitrary script tags to the page's HTML (external scripts, async scripts, etc.).
-We refer to documentation of `@brillout/html-crust` for further information, see the "Related External Docs" Section at the bottom of this page.
+See the "Custom Head" section.